About Us

 my hand (knees and back) at the tradition of growing cranberries.
 After an exhaustive search and negotiation, I acquired the Dennis bog

-Ben's Bog and Molly's Pasture clearly labeled.
+formerly owned by my grandfather, Ben.
+Amazingly the plot plan still had Ben's Bog and Molly's Pasture clearly labeled.
 As fate would have it, I

 have a nephew Ben and a niece Molly who have helped plant, weed, fertilize, and pick the bog as well as tend to the many bee hives that make